ncsham/nix-setup/README.md

 4. **Review and customize the configuration:**
    - Edit `flake.nix` to adjust usernames, paths, and package selections as needed
-   - The configuration uses `nitheeshchandrashamanthu` as the username - change this to your username
+   - Update the `currentUser` variable on line 14 to match your username

 5. **Apply the new configuration:**
    ```bash